Conformal invariance and composite operators: A strategy for improving the derivative expansion of the nonperturbative renormalization group: The functional renormalization group in the presence of a source for composite operators

 where the $c$ subscript means that we are referring to the connected correlation function and $\sim$ stands for the leading behavior in the critical regime, corresponding to $|x-y|$ much larger than the microscopic length scale (e.g. lattice spacing $\sim \Lambda^{-1}$) and much smaller than both the correlation length and $k^{-1}$, the infrared scale provided by the regulator introduced in Eq.~\eqref{eq:RegProf}.
 The last identity fixes the normalization of the operator $\varphi^2_R$.
 Eq.~\eqref{equivBphiRenandphi} means that, generically, and up to a normalization, all composite operators with the same symmetry properties as the $\varphi^2(x)$ operator have the same connected correlation functions at long distances.
 In particular, for connected correlation functions, the operators $\varphi^2$ and $\varphi^2_R$ are proportional at long distances.
 The only exception to this rule is the case where $Z_1^{\varphi^2}$ vanishes.
 In this case, the first irrelevant operator cannot be neglected and must be considered, as discussed below.

 Now, the singular part of the specific heat is related to $W[J,K]=W_{k=0}[J,K]$ by $C_{\rm sing.}\propto\partial_T^2W$ and behaves according to the power law:

-which defines the critical exponent $\alpha$.
+which defines the critical exponent $\alpha$, not to be confused with the parameter $\alpha$ introduced in Eq. \eqref{eq:RegProf}.
 This power-law can be extracted from correlation functions for the composite operator in the following way.
 Reintroducing the temperature-dependence in the definition of the free energy, Eq.~\eqref{functIntegral}, we conclude that a derivative with respect to $T$ yields the integral over space of the Hamiltonian (or Euclidean action) density which behaves according to Eq.~\eqref{ope} and is therefore dominated by $\phi_R^2(x)$, up to an uninteresting additive constant.
 Since

 and using the first equivalence in Eq.~\eqref{equivBphiRenandphi}, we conclude that:

 Now, due to translation invariance, one of the space integrals contributes to a volume factor while the other contributes as $\xi^{d-2D_{\varphi^2}}$.
 Using the scaling behavior $\xi\sim |T-T_c|^{-\nu}$ and the scaling law $\alpha=2-\nu d$ we conclude that